Kumis

 Kumis is a dairy product similar to kefir, but is produced from a liquid starter culture, in contrast to the solid kefir "grains".
 Because mare's milk contains more sugars than cow's or goat's milk, when fermented, kumis has a higher, though still mild, alcohol content compared to kefir.

 Even in the areas of the world where kumis is popular today, mare's milk remains a very limited commodity.
 Industrial-scale production, therefore, generally uses cow's milk, which is richer in fat and protein, but lower in lactose than the milk from a horse.
 Before fermentation, the cow's milk is fortified in one of several ways.
 Sucrose may be added to allow a comparable fermentation.
 Another technique adds modified whey to better approximate the composition of mare's milk.

 Terminology and etymology

-Kumis comes from the Turkic word kımız.
-The Encyclopedia of Fermented Fresh Milk Products states that the word derives from the name of the Kumyks, one of many Turkic peoples, although this appears to be a purely speculative claim.
-Clauson notes that kımız is found throughout the Turkic language family, and cites the 11th-century appearance of the word in Dīwān Lughāt al-Turk written by Mahmud al-Kashgari in the Karakhanid language.
+Kumis comes from the Turkic word kimiz.
+Gerard Clauson notes that kımız is found throughout the Turkic language family and cites the 11th-century appearance of the word in Dīwān Lughāt al-Turk written by Mahmud al-Kashgari in the Karakhanid language.